sycy600/rslib/README.rst

     cd build
     make lint

+To run memory check tests you need Valgrind.

-Check for memory leaks with Valgrind (run Valgrind on unit test runner process)::
+Check for memory leaks with Valgrind (it runs Valgrind on unit test runner process)::

     cd build